tildeclub/site/wiki/README.md

 # tilde.club wiki

-to write an article, make a markdown file in source/ and fill out the appropriate metadata keys (see source/ssh.md).
+to write an article, make a markdown file in source/ and fill out the appropriate metadata keys. only title and author are required.

-run
-	./build-wiki.sh

-before committing, and open a PR!
+to build the wiki pages, just run `make`. the resulting html files will not be tracked in this repo.

+open a PR with your changes! feel free to send a patch with [git-send-email(1)](https://git-send-email.io) to root@tilde.club if you prefer that workflow.